drewknab/druk/posts/getting_started_with_fornax_basics.md

 ---
 layout: post
-title: Getting Started with Fornax
+title: The Basics of Fornax
 author: Drew
 published: 2020-06-03
 ---